-Visit Catalogs and Guides to perform a quick search of our cartographic catalog, or visit our Cartographic Catalog directly to search over 75,000 records of maps and reference materials.
+Search the Online Catalog to locate maps, atlases, travel literature, and related reference materials.
 Browse Research Guides for subject-specific guides that introduce researchers to relevant materials in the Newberry’s collections; or go directly to Special Map Collections and Strengths or the Concise Bibliography of the History of Cartography.
 Descriptions of the Newberry’s cartographic collection are in a bibliographic guide, Cartography – Publications about the Newberry Library Collections.

 The Maps, Travel, and Exploration collection’s special strengths include:

 Maps, including separate maps and maps in series, books, and atlases